NeoMogale/Patterns-and-Standards/README.md

 Modularity: Maintain separation of concerns for easier maintenance and scalability.
 Security: Ensure that no credentials are stored on GitHub.

-### To the client
-#### Getting Started - Prerequisites:
+#### Prerequisites:

-Before you begin, ensure you have the following installed:
+Before you begin, the users need to follow these steps:

 .NET 8.0 SDK
 SQL Server (for database management)
 Visual Studio 2022 (for development and running the application)

 ### Installation and Setup
-Clone your Repositoryfrom GitHub, by using git clone command.
+Clone your Repositoryfrom GitHub, by using the git clone command.
 Configure your Database: Update the appsettings.json file with your own SQL Server connection string.
 Apply Migrations, using the following command to apply database migrations.
 #### dotnet ef database update